annikahannig/launchify/README.md

 ## Preparing your app

 * Run `launchify init` in your application root directory.
+  Answer some questions about your app and your configuration will be created.

-* Create an application package:
-  * tar cvzf my-app-1.0.tar.gz my-app/
+* Create an application package: `$ tar cvzf my-app-1.0.tar.gz my-app/`
-* Sign the package
-  * gpg -b -u <your key id> my-app-1.0.tar.gz
+* Sign the package: `$ gpg -b -u <your key id> my-app-1.0.tar.gz`

 Upload both files to your repository and update your `RELEASE` file.